All About Vitamin C

-What is Vitamin C and What Can it Do?
+What Is Vitamin C and What Can It Do?

 Collagen is the most abundant substance in the body and can be found in the skin, bones and in connective tissues.
-Young bodies produce a lot of collagen, but as we age our collagen production levels drop dramatically.
+Young bodies produce a lot of collagen, but as we age, our collagen production levels drop dramatically.

 Most people get their daily intake of vitamin C from beverages and a varied diet.
-However, some people who don’t have access to a varied diet or who are exposed to a lot of second hand smoke may be at risk of developing a vitamin C deficiency, which is also called scurvy.
+However, some people who don’t have access to a varied diet or who are exposed to a lot of second-hand smoke may be at risk of developing a vitamin C deficiency, which is also called scurvy.

-As a result many pirates developed scurvy, which opened their weak immune systems to be attacked by various diseases.
-You may not be a pirate, but that doesn’t mean you can’t develop scurvy.
+As a result, many pirates developed scurvy, which opened their weak immune systems to be attacked by various diseases.
+You may not be a pirate, but that doesn’t mean you can’t also develop scurvy.
 Some symptoms to look out for are bleeding gums (gingivitis), frequent nosebleeds, slow healing time and rough or dry skin.

 Vitamin C and Vision

 If that didn’t amaze you enough, just wait until you hear about this next study.
-Women who had been taking vitamin C supplements for 10 years or more saw a 64 percent decrease in the risk of developing cataracts.
+Women who had been taking vitamin C for 10 years or more saw a 64 percent decrease in the risk of developing cataracts.

 Too much vitamin C can result in nausea, diarrhea and maybe stomach cramps.
-Don’t worry too much about having too much vitamin C, it isn’t harmful.

 Foods High in Vitamin C